 DAY 1 – WELCOME TO TUNISIA

-- Welcome to Tunis, after checking into your historical (and just a little bit fancy) hotel in the very heart of Tunis, you’ll soon realise all major points of interest are nearby.
-You may be a little tired from the flight, so a guided walking tour through a living labyrinth of history will be a relaxing way to discover this alluring city.
+Welcome to Tunis!
+After checking into your historical (it’s just a little bit fancy) hotel in the very heart of Tunis, you’ll soon realise all major points of interest are nearby.
+You maybe tired from the flight, so a guided walking tour through a living labyrinth of history will be a relaxing way to discover this alluring city.
 Nearby Tunis Medina, a UNESCO World Heritage site, is a city-within-a-city and home to thousands of residents, market stalls, restaurants, and some of the most important Mosques in Tunisia.
 We’ll wander through, get an expert overview of what makes this city tick, and taste some local flavours along the way.
 Tonight, our get-to-know-you dinner will be at the best restaurant in Tunis (in our humble opinion).

 Whilst in Tunis, we’ll spend two nights at a downtown historical hotel.
 Perfect location, comfortable rooms, inside an extensively restored classical building (with a great breakfast).